-I’ve been dealing with copious amounts of depression and anxiety lately and, trying to figure out where everything went wrong.
-That’s not to suggest that VR gaming is the sole cause of these feelings, they are something I’ve dealt with for a large part of my life.
+It’s hard to admit, but I’ve been dealing with depression and anxiety lately and, trying to figure out where everything went wrong.
+That’s not to suggest that VR gaming is the cause of these feelings, they are something I’ve dealt with for a large part of my life.
 But, during the plague year (COVID 2020) gaming in VR became a new crutch for me.
 I used virtual reality to escape my own reality.
-I was avoiding responsibilities and not dealing with a lot of personal issues.
-This also led to neglecting my romantic partner to the point where our 10-year relationship fell apart and eventually ended.
+I was avoiding responsibilities and not dealing with some of my personal issues.
+This also may have led to neglecting my romantic partner and played a role in the ending a 10-year relationship.

 I tried to figure out how, if at all, I could turn my love of gaming and VR into a source of income—Follow your passion, right?
 I’d started this blog.
 It’s a fun project to work on (when I’m motivated enough to put together new posts), but it’s not a lucrative hobby for me by any means.
 I barely make enough from AdSense revenue to cover the yearly web hosting and domain name registration.

-At some point I decided I should start streaming on Twitch and/or start a YouTube channel—both of which are fine ideas for people with the passion and dedication to actively work on growth and engagement.
+At some point I came up with the idea that I should start streaming on Twitch and/or start a YouTube channel—both of which are fine ideas for people with the passion and dedication to actively work on growth and engagement.
 I applaud those who succeed in these endeavors.
 I am not one of those people.
 I wasn’t getting viewers.
 A few people were interested in watching a few minutes of gameplay for new releases, but they quickly moved on—Nobody wanted to see this 40-year-old, depressed, chubby, and anti-social man with his head in a box, flailing his arms about in his living room for several hours a day.
 My streams never achieved affiliate status.

-I wound up spending most of my time just playing VR games while my significant other got up and went to work everyday.
+I wound up spending a lot of my time playing VR games while my significant other got up and went to work everyday.
 I was using the time in virtual worlds as a way of avoiding dealing with my anxiety and depression, and as a replacement for having a real social life.
 Gaming had become my latest form of escapism.
 As a child I used books for the same purpose.
-I always had my nose in some fantasy, horror, or sci-fi novel, while I tuned out the seemingly everlasting arguments of my parents that only stopped when they divorced.
-In young adulthood it was illicit substances that helped me avoid uncomfortable emotions, but I outgrew or overcame that phase of my life.
+I always had my nose in some fantasy, horror, or sci-fi novel, while I tuned out the seemingly everlasting arguments of my parents.
+In young adulthood experimenting with illicit substances helped me avoid some uncomfortable emotions, but I outgrew or overcame that phase of my life.